NM FAST

 What is SBIR/STTR?

 The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are federally funded programs designed to move early stage technologies towards commercialization.
-Both programs have three phases, with Phase l focused on establishing technical merit (up to $225K awards), Phase ll focused on continued R&D efforts, and Phase lll focused on commercialization efforts resulting from the previous two phases.
+Both programs have three phases, with Phase I focused on establishing technical merit (up to $306K awards), Phase II focused on continued R&D efforts, and Phase III focused on commercialization efforts resulting from the previous two phases.
 With a yearly budget that exceeds $2 billion and the participation of eleven federal agencies, the SBIR and STTR programs are an advantageous funding stream for innovative small businesses.

 John Waller